 Biomedical Science is a fascinating and exciting subject that studies human biology in both healthy individuals and disease states.
 You will gain detailed knowledge and understanding of molecular, cellular and pathological changes in common human conditions.

-There is an emphasis for our students to demonstrate competency in laboratory techniques and apply their knowledge to real life situations.
+Our students are able to gain confidence and demonstrate competency in laboratory techniques and apply their knowledge to real life situations.

-Key to this approach is our use of frequent and applied supported learning opportunities to develop theoretical, analytical and practical skills.
+Key to this is our frequent and applied supported learning opportunities to develop theoretical, analytical and practical skills.